 Existing customers are a terrific source of information.
 Start by getting in touch with your "best" customers and ask them if they can spend a few minutes giving you feedback on the products they own.
 Use this information to pull together a brief survey and mail or email it to the rest of your customers.

 If you can, offer an incentive for them to fill out and return the survey, anything from a $5 gift card to a coupon for their next purchase.

 A Review of Your Product Compared to Others

-- Product Research.
 By now you should have a pretty good feel for the competition.
 You know what products are out there and how well they stack up.
-It’s time to look more closely at your own product.
+It’s time to look more closely at your product.
 In what areas are your customers most satisfied with your products?
 What are your product’s most glaring weaknesses?
-If you haven’t used your own product recently, try it now and see how your own experience matches with what you’ve heard from your customers.
+If you haven’t used your product recently, try it now, and see how your own experience matches with what you’ve heard from your customers.

-- Analysis.
 You’ve pulled together quite a lot of information by now.
 It’s time to review the facts and come up with some conclusions.
-Compare your list of product strengths and weaknesses to the information you have on your competitors’ products.
+Compare your list of product strengths and weaknesses to the information you have on your competitor's products.
 Are there areas where your product is stronger than most or all of the competing products?
-How about areas where your products is significantly weaker than comparable products?
+How about areas where your products are significantly weaker than comparable products?

-- Distribution.
 Once you’ve picked your USP, it’s time to share it with your prospects.
 If you use Powerpoint slides in your presentation, add a tagline about your USP and include it on at least the first and last slides.
-Add the same tagline to your email signature and (if you use them) social media marketing accounts.
+Add the same tagline to your email signature and social media marketing accounts (if you use them).
 And work your USP prominently into both your cold call pattern and your main sales pitch.